ElijahCuff/AndroidNightmare/README.md

 Open source Android Ransomware using crypto currency ransom.

 #### Updated to accept Bitcoin verification in-app
-> PHP Backend for verification is now removed.
+> PHP Backend for verification is now removed in favour of direct connection to blockcypher

 DO NOT INSTALL "APP.apk" on a device that has important files, please use an emulator or old empty device for testing purposes.